 Step 2: Screening - Applicants are screened to ensure they meet minimum requirements as posted in the job description.
 Applicants who do not meet minimum requirements will be advised at this stage of what requirements they are lacking.

-applicants a Personal History Statement packet to be completed within five days.
+applicants a Personal History Statement packet to be completed within two weeks.
 Applicants

 who do not submit their Personal History Statement will not proceed to the next step.

 *Candidates applying for a supervisor position will also be required to complete and pass an assessment center.

 Step 6: Background Investigation - Police Department conducts a background investigation.

 Step 7: Review of Background Investigation - The Chief of Police, or designee, will review the background with investigators and determine whether the applicant will move on to the next step.

 Step 8: Second Interview - Applicant meets with the Chief of Police or designee.

 Step 9: Conditional Offer - Chief of Police or designee will decide whether to tender a conditional offer to selected applicant(s).
 Human Resources will make the official conditional offer.

 i.
 If no conditions are required for the position, Steps 9 and 10 will be skipped.